 Delicious food, street, and desert food are some of the most famous food.
 Whenever It’s about Bangladeshi street food you will be fully satisfied with the taste of those items I will mention below.
-Among different street food, I shall suggest you most of the spicy item.
+Among different street food, I shall suggest to you most of the spicy items.
 This is because spicy food is a bit tastier than others.

 Like fuchka Bhelpuri is visually the same but few of the ingredient is different.
 The dough size of bhelpuri is bigger and thinner than fuchka.
 Bhelpuri is a bit crunchy but here there is no use of egg as fuchka’s one.

 Haleem is a combination of different pulses, spices, and beef.
 Among all ages of people, it’s a popular item.
 It is really hard to explain the exact taste.
 Whenever you taste haleem the chili and spicy flavor will give you a different experience.
 If you don’t like chili items then you can add some lemon or tarmac sour to reduce the chili taste.